LukasLichten/acc_csv2bop/README.md

 # acc_csv2bop
-CLI tool that parses a csv spreadsheet into a bop.json for use as a Custom BOP (Balance Of Performance) in Assetto Corsa Competizione
+CLI tool that parses a csv spreadsheet into a bop.json (and vice versa) for use as a Custom BOP (Balance Of Performance) in Assetto Corsa Competizione

 ## Usage
 ```